Alice B. Neal

-Alice Bradley Neal (September 13, 1828 – August 23, 1863) was a 19th-century American writer.
-She wrote under many names and aliases, including Alice G. Lee, Alice B. Neal, Clara Cushman, Mrs. Joseph C. Neal and Alice B. Haven.
+Alice Bradley Neal (September 13, 1827 – August 23, 1863) was a 19th-century American writer.
+She wrote under many names and aliases: Alice G. Lee, Alice B. Neal, Clara Cushman, Mrs. Joseph C. Neal and Alice B. Haven.

+Biography

 Life

-She was born with the given name Emily in Hudson, New York, and was a widow by age 19.
+Alice was born on September 13 of 1827 with the given name Emily Bradley in Hudson, New York, and was a widow by age 19.
 Her first husband was author and editor Joseph C. Neal.
 She adopted the name Alice in 1846.
 In 1853, she married again, to broker Samuel Neal, and moved with him to rural New York.
-Beset by illness, she bore him five children, dying shortly after the birth of the last.
+They had five children, but she was beset with illness and died shortly after the birth of their last child.
+Her sister, Cornelia Holroyd Bradley Richards (pen name, "Mrs. Manners"), was also a writer.

 Career

 For the Godey's Lady's Book and the Graham's American Monthly Magazine of Literature and Art, both publications out of Philadelphia between the years 1846 and 1864, Alice had over 30 poems and short stories published.
 She also wrote for The American Female Poets and The Gem of The Western World and did the written accompaniment for her husband's book Neal, Joseph C. Charcoal Sketches.
 Second Series, published in 1848.